 In many countries around the world, the hygiene of both water and food may pose an important health risk.
-In fact, traveller’s diarrhea is the most common illness affecting travellers who are visiting certain countries.
+In fact, traveler’s diarrhea is the most common illness affecting travelers who are visiting certain countries.
 Luckily, with these practical tips, we hope to help you have a stress and worry-free trip!

 Who is at risk?

 Although anyone can get sick while travelling, some people are particularly at risk and must pay closer attention to their food choices.
 These people include infants, children, pregnant women, elderly, as well as those with diabetes, renal insufficiency, gastrointestinal issues (IBS, crohns, celiac’s etc..) and individuals who are immunocompromised.

 Which countries pose a risk for foodborne illness?

 Countries posing a greater risk of infection include Central and South America, Mexico, Africa, the Middle East and Asia.

 There is a moderate risk in Eastern European countries and some parts of the Caribbean while risks are much lower in Northern and Western Europe, Australia, New Zealand, Japan, the United States and Canada (however, one of the dietitians on our team has gotten food poisoning in the USA!)

 If you are in a country that poses a greater risk or are an individual who may be at higher risk of developing complications from foodborne illness and poisoning, we recommend you follow these simple tips.

 Many organisms get killed by heat, which is why cooking or boiling your food is a safer approach.